 Matt first took an interest in community development in high school when he volunteered to rehab houses and give speeches in support of ReSTOC and the Drop-Inn Center in Cincinnati’s Over the Rhine neighborhood.
 In college he turned his interest in historic architecture into an internship in the Urban Conservator’s office.
 In 1990, Matt started on a two-track path of community development and theology when he began his Religious Studies major at about the same time he started rehabbing houses for the Camp Washington Community Board.
 He continued community development work in Newark, New Jersey as a VISTA and while completing his master’s degree at the Union Theological Seminary in New York, where he specialized in 19th Century German religious criticism.
-He began teaching as an adjunct at the College of Mt.
-St. Joseph in 1998 where he now teaches World Religions.
+In 1998 he began teaching a variety of courses as an adjunct at Mt.
+St. Joseph University specializing in World Religions.
 Matt joined Price Hill Will in 2005 when he got their Buy-Improve-Sell program off the ground.
 He also headed efforts to tackle issues of vacant and nuisance properties as well as boosting home sales.
 He then worked to promote the neighborhood.
 Matt joined MCURC in April 2013 to lead our real estate development and marketing efforts.
-He lives with his wife and daughter on a small farm along the river, where they love to garden, feed the horses and travel when they get a chance.